 Dr Mark C Allenby, Senior Lecturer in Biomedical Engineering

 Mark leads the BioMimetic Systems Engineering (BMSE) Lab and is a Senior Lecturer of Biomedical Engineering in UQ's School of Chemical Engineering.
-Mark is an ARC DECRA Fellow (2022-2025), an Advance Queensland Fellow (2019-2022) and an Adjunct Senior Lecturer at QUT.
-Depite being 5 years post-PhD, Mark has published over 40 papers, principally supervised 6 PhDs and 2 MPhil/RAs, co-supervised 7 PhDs and has been awarded more than $2.8m of funding as chief investigator across 17 competitive funding rounds in 4 years.
+Mark is an Australian Heart Foundation Future Leader Fellow (2025-2029), an ARC DECRA Fellow (2022-2025), an Advance Queensland Fellow (2019-2022) and an Adjunct Senior Lecturer at QUT.
+Depite being 7 years post-PhD, Mark has published over 50 papers, principally supervised 7 PhDs and 3 MPhil/RAs, co-supervised 7 PhDs and has been awarded more than $3.8m of funding as chief investigator across 25 competitive funding rounds.
 Mark received a PhD and MSc in chemical engineering from Imperial College London, UK and has undergraduate degrees in mathematics and chemistry from Pepperdine University, USA.
 Mark's background includes the engineering of dynamic stem cell bioreactors for tissue biomanufacturing, automated signal and image processing for tissue diagnostics, and model-based optimisation and control of 4D cell systems.

 Email: m.allenby@uq.edu.au